 80% of First-Time Memoirists Make These Mistakes.

-Each year, thousands of people who “survive life” believe they should write a book about what they’ve experienced in order to help others.
+Thousands of people who “survive life” each year believe they should write a book about what they’ve experienced in order to help others.

 When should you actually write a memoir?
 When shouldn’t you?
 And what tools do you need to craft a book people will want to read?